ARCHIVE - SHACKLETON EXPEDITIONS

 You can send messages of goodwill to the expedition as it embarks on and completes it final stages by emailing email@example.com.
 A copy of your message will appear on the expedition website.

-THE 'ALEXANDRA SHACKLETON' - THE REPLICA 'JAMES CAIRD'
+TIM JARVIS: THE 'ALEXANDRA SHACKLETON' - REPLICA OF THE 'JAMES CAIRD'

 SHACKLETON EPIC EXPEDITION NAMES ITS NEW BOAT